datso/react-native-pjsip/README.md

 ## Support

-- Currently support for iOS and Android.
+- Currently supports both iOS and Android.
 - Support video and audio communication.
-- Ability to use Callkit and PushNotifications.
+- Ability to use CallKit and push notifications.
 - You can use it to build an iOS/Android app that can communicate with SIP server.
 - Android version is based on [react-native-pjsip-builder](https://github.com/datso/react-native-pjsip-builder)
 - iOS version is based on [Vialer-pjsip-iOS](https://github.com/VoIPGRID/Vialer-pjsip-iOS)